 We really could not be doing a worse job on climate protection, and that's the absolute basic truth of our lives: living as we are living is destabilizing the core systems of our planet.
 And we do it because we don't seem to be able to stop, like addicts.

-cooperation failure is occurring, right before our eyes.
+A massive global cooperation failure is occurring, right before our eyes.